 Developing applications for remote and proximal sensing technologies in agriculture

 The continuing rise in the availability of unmanned aerial vehicle (UAV) technology, combined with sensors that can measure crop reflectance in wavelengths beyond the visible light spectrum, presents the possibility to use automated image analysis to inform crop disease management decision support systems.
-The research project ‘In-field optical detection of potato diseases (Poptical)’ is investigating crop image data captured by UAV-mounted sensors for potential to discriminate between diseases of potato plants.
-The ultimate goal of ‘Poptical’ is to produce morbidity maps for growers that allow them to treat disease outbreaks in a targeted, reactive manner, rather than unnecessarily treating healthy plants.
-This project is funded by Innovate UK (TSB 102105), and partners JHI with James Hutton Limited, Agrii and Mannor Fresh.
+The research project ‘In-field optical detection of potato diseases (Poptical)’ investigated crop image data captured by UAV-mounted sensors for potential to discriminate between diseases of potato plants.
+The ultimate goal of ‘Poptical’ was to produce morbidity maps for growers that allow them to treat disease outbreaks in a targeted, reactive manner, rather than unnecessarily treating healthy plants.
+Poptical also collected non-imaging hyperspectral data over the Vis-NIR range that was found to contain sufficient information to discriminate between several late blight lesion stages and between plants with late blight and blackleg - work which was published in Computers and Electronics in Agriculture.
+This project was funded by Innovate UK (TSB 102105), and partners JHI with James Hutton Limited, Agrii, Hummingbird Tech Ltd and Mannor Fresh.

 For further information on Poptical, contact Damian Bienkowski.

 The RESAS funded Work Package 2.1.5 ‘In-Field Detection’, underpins IPM by delivering improved methods of detecting, identifying and quantifying key pests and pathogens in a timely manner in ‘the field’, using recent and emerging technologies.
 Within this research deliverable is the objective of ‘Improved application of sensors and satellite imaging into early warning systems’ in which sensor technologies, which can be deployed in-field, will be evaluated for their ability to detect disease.